coleenquadros/configuration/docs/app-sre/sop/app-interface-onboard-cluster.md

         * Note: cluster_id can be obtained from the console.
 In OCM, click on the link for the cluster and then click on the `Open Console` button in the upper right corner.
 Looking at the URL bar there should be something like: `oauth-openshift.apps.<cluster_name>.<cluster_id>.p1.openshiftapps.com`
     - Authorization callback URL: `https://oauth-openshift.apps.<cluster_name>.<cluster_id>.p1.openshiftapps.com/oauth2callback/github-app-sre`

-## Step 2 - Bot access and App SRE project template

-If your cluster is private, you should first make sure you can access it through ci.ext via VPC peering.
+1. If your cluster is private, you should first make sure you can access it through ci.ext via VPC peering.

     1. Configure VPC peering to jumphost (ci.ext) as needed for private clusters.
 See  [app-interface-cluster-vpc-peerings.md](app-interface-cluster-vpc-peerings.md).

         ```yaml
         peering:
           connections:
           - provider: account-vpc
             name: <cluster_name>_app-sre
             vpc:
               $ref: /aws/app-sre/vpcs/app-sre-vpc-02-ci-ext.yml
             manageRoutes: true
         ```
     1. Once the above is merged and deployed, you should add a route in app-sre vpc.
 This is achieved in [app-sre/infra](https://gitlab.cee.redhat.com/app-sre/infra) repo.
 See this [MR](https://gitlab.cee.redhat.com/app-sre/infra/-/merge_requests/79) as an example.
 You can get VPC peering connection name from the app-sre AWS account.

+## Step 2 - Bot access and App SRE project template

 At this point you should be able to access the cluster via the console / `oc` cli.

 * Note: This step should be performed in a single merge request.

-1. Update the above `cluster.yml` and add the `consoleUrl` and `serverUrl` fields to point to the console and api respectively

 1. Add the `app-sre-bot` ServiceAccount